fireinrain/github-trending/TrendsHist.md

 ## Html

+* 【2025-08-23】[strands-agents / docs](https://github.com/strands-agents/docs) - Documentation for the Strands Agents SDK.
+A model-driven approach to building AI agents in just a few lines of code.
 * 【2025-08-22】[Zie619 / n8n-workflows](https://github.com/Zie619/n8n-workflows) - all of the workflows of n8n i could find (also from the site itself)
 * 【2025-08-20】[ioccc-src / winner](https://github.com/ioccc-src/winner) - Winners of the International Obfuscated C Code Contest
 * 【2025-08-19】[Zie619 / n8n\-workflows](https://github.com/Zie619/n8n-workflows) - all of the workflows of n8n i could find (also from the site itself)